cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/analytics.md

 ## Offsite links - global

-We record when a user clicks on a link that directs them to another url that is not on our site. e.g. https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety.html
+We record when a user clicks on a link that send them to a URL that's not on our site (for example, https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety.html).

 | Category  | Action | Label |
 | ------------- | ------------- | ------------- |
 | "click"  | "offsite"  | "url"  |

 ## PDF links - global

-We record when a user clicks on a pdf link.
+We record when a user clicks on a PDF link.

 | Category  | Action | Label |
 | ------------- | ------------- | ------------- |